Skip to content

 Image Credit: Dream Yacht Charter.

 With the launch of the 471, the Barreau/Neuman design partnership started to motor.
-This is one of my favourite Catana designs, they nailed it with this one.
-An example is “Our White Magic” (2002).
+This is one of my favourite Catana designs, they nailed it with this one. an example is “Our White Magic” (2002).
 Hull #45.

 Another example is S/V Scenic Route #64